uclab-potsdam/syllabus-site/data.md

 <h3 id="themes">Themes</h3>

-With each course session, we passs through ten central themes, each of which is accompanied by a key reading and a range of visual materials such as exemplary diagrams and visualizations:
+Each course session covers one central theme that is accompanied by a key reading and a range of visual materials such as exemplary diagrams and visualizations:

 - [Utopia](#utopia)
 - [Co-ops](#co-ops)